 Falmouth and its hamlets are surrounded by gorgeous gardens, most exceptionally child friendly, though some of the terrain makes it hard going for buggy-pushers.
 Trebah has a private beach to stroll down to; kids will enjoy the adventure play areas and children’s trails on the way.
-Trevarno has a vintage toy museum and a great play area in the middle of the woods.
-Younger kids will enjoy saying hello to Father Christmas’s reindeer, who take a well-deserved break there.
-Also worth a visit are Trellisick (catch the King Harry Ferry afterwards and head to The Smugglers Cottage for a cream tea, with the kids in full view below you on the beach), Glendurgan with its maze, and Trewithen.
+Trevarno has a vintage toy museum and a great play area in the woods.
+Also worth a visit are Trellisick (catch the King Harry Ferry afterwards and head to Smugglers Cottage for a cream tea, with the kids in full view below you on the beach), Glendurgan with its maze, and Trewithen.

 You can happily spend a day at The Eden Project eco-attraction whatever the weather.
-The Lost Gardens of Heligan will delight gardening enthusiasts but kids might find some of the paths difficult.
+The Lost Gardens of Heligan will delight kids with its woodland pathways dotted with sculptures, as well as its farm.

-Head to the north coast of Cornwall for better waves for surfers – Fistral Beach at Newquay is where the surfing championships are held, and older kids love the hive of activity that surrounds the beach, full of nightclubs and entertainment.
-There’s a great aquarium at Towan Beach.
+Head to the north coast for better waves for surfers – Fistral Beach at Newquay is where the surfing championships are held, and older kids love the hive of activity that surrounds the beach, full of nightclubs and entertainment.
+There’s the great Blue Reef Aquarium at Towan Beach.
 Cornwall’s Crealy Great Adventure Park and Dairyland Farmworld, both near Newquay, are good to have up your sleeve for bad weather.

 Venture to Fowey (pronounced Foy) – like other towns along the southern coast, it has a rich history.
-One of the most expensive towns in which to own property in the UK, it's brilliant for family holidays, with great restaurants and the famously child-friendly Fowey Hall Hotel (see Accommodation), which inspired Toad Hall in Wind in the Willows.
+One of the most expensive towns in which to own property in the UK, it's brilliant for family holidays, with great restaurants.
 Fowey Regatta is very popular for the spectacle of the giant pasty being rowed from Polruan to Fowey, the Red Arrows making a daredevil appearance and the Carnival Parade, which kids can enter.

 Pack a picnic and head to the Minack Theatre for an unforgettable experience in this amphitheatre hewn out of the rock (bring cushions and blankets).
 There are daytime and evening performances.
 Close by is St Michael's Mount, which you get to by boat if the tide is in, or by foot along the causeway when it’s out (popular with kids but make sure you’ve got the tides right!).

-Take the family to the Charlestown Shipwreck and Heritage Centre with its artefacts recovered from lost ships over the last 50 years.
+Take the family to the Charlestown Shipwreck and Heritage Centre with its artefacts recovered from lost ships.
 Poldark Mine and Geevor Tin Mine are popular spots for learning what life was like underground for a Cornish miner.